BDZ18/Time_Calculator_V.1.0/README.md

-A Simple Calculator that allows the input of start and end dates and associated time to calculate time in Days, Hours and minutes.
+A Simple Calculator that allows the input of start and end dates and associated time to calculate timespan in Days, Hours and minutes.
+Follow the prompt for date format.
+Time is based on 24hrs.